VandyTheCoder/Kronos-Translator/README.md

 ## Notice
 Because the data(corpus) were collected by my friends from unversity, I can't push the model along with source code.
-You have to train it your self using [Mose Decoder](http://www.statmt.org/moses/).
+You have to train it by yourself using [Mose Decoder](http://www.statmt.org/moses/).

 -> Edit Path to Your Trained Model in file ***kronos-translator>app>worker>transalte_worker.rb***